SouthN-orth/Souths-Pets/README.md

 1. Get past initialisation stage
 2. Let the bison fly
+3. Create and refine models for saddlebags/saddle
-3. Give them inventories for saddles and chested storage.
+4. Give them inventories for saddles and chested storage.